Zeta Functions and the (Linear) Logic of Markov Processes: Sub-Markov processes and linear logic

-The following claim, established by Seiller \cite[Proposition 37]{seiller-goie}, will be particularly useful in the following proofs.
+The following lemma, established by the author \cite[Proposition 37]{seiller-goie}, will be particularly useful in the following proofs.
 It states that to prove a proof-object $\de{f}$ belongs to $\cond{A}\multimap\cond{B}$, it is enough to prove $\de{f}\plug\de{a}\in\cond{B}$ when $\de{a}$ ranges over a \emph{generating} set for $\cond{A}$.